hyperledger-archives/aries-framework-dotnet/samples/blazorHosted/Documentation/Overview.md

 ## Contribute

 TODO: Explain how other users and developers can contribute to make your code better.
-Contributions to BlazorHosted are welcome.
-Here is how you can contribute to BlazorHosted:
+Contributions to Hyperledger.Aries.OpenApi are welcome.
+Here is how you can contribute to Hyperledger.Aries.OpenApi:

 * [Submit bugs](https://todo/your-repo/issues)
 * [Submit pull requests](https://todo/your-repo/pulls) for bug fixes and features and discuss existing proposals